HackerEarth/engineering.hackerearth.com/_posts/2014-10-17-using-fluentd.md

 ---
 layout: post
 title: "Aggregating Apache logs with Fluentd and Amazon S3"
-description: "HackerEarth project is hosted on Amazon EC2.
+description: "HackerEarth infrastructure is hosted on Amazon services.
 At any given point of time many webservers are running concurrently serving thousands of requests."
 category:
 tags: [Apache, Logs, Fluentd, Amazon, S3, EC2]